People get so hung up on the selling thing.

 “Is this a good time to talk about what it would look like to work together?”

-“Sounds like solving that problem would have a big impact on your business/life.
+“Sounds like solving that problem would have a big impact on your business.
 Should we look at ways I might be able to help you?”

-“Given what you’ve told me about the problem and you agree that my thing will help, is this a moment where it’s time to solve the problem?”
+“Given what you’ve told me about the problem and you agree that my work will help, would you say it is time to solve the problem?”

 “Do you want to move forward on this and get started?”